mplanasgit/project-4/README.md

 ![you_know_nothing](images/you_know_nothing.jpg)

-The next is an example on how to retrieve the script of a character for a given episode.
-The following function **checks for the existance/syntax** of the specified season, episode and character name in the database, and returns a json file with the corresponding information if everything was inputed correctly.
+The following is an example on how to retrieve the script of a character for a given episode.
+The function executed at the endpoint **checks for the existance/syntax** of the specified season, episode and character name in the database, and returns a json file with the corresponding information if everything was inputed correctly.
 Otherwise, it prints an error message.

 ```python
 # API endpoint